mertyGit/owig/README.md

 At this moment, will work only with three resolutions: 1080p (1920x1080), WQHD (2560x1440) or 4K (3840x2160).
 Don't use programs that are using overlays like Discord, it will mess with the recognition

+Version 1.00 is now available to download to.
+Please check https://www.mertymade.com/owig/

 # Release information

 Version 1.00: